esr360/Kayzen-GS/README.md

 </div>
 ```

-To horizontally align your columns relative to the tallest column in the row, set the `vertical-align` CSS property of your column.
+To **vertically align** your columns relative to the tallest column in the row, set the `vertical-align` CSS property of your column.
 By default, this is set to `top`.

 ```html
 <div class="row">